 The winner receives a cash prize of $500 and publication in Tasmania 40°South.

-A selection of the best entries will be published in the Forty South Short Story Anthology 2016.
+These stories will be published in the Forty South Short Story Anthology 2017.

 (see the 40S Bookshop to purchase your copy of previous anthologies)